Open-Wide/alfresco-etl-connector/etlconnector-alfresco/README.md

 For developers
 --------------
 Alfresco Server Extension architecture
-   * builds on the existing Alfresco Content Package (ACP) import
+   * builds on the existing Alfresco Content Package (ACP) import code
    * enriches it with : import of each node in its own transaction,better name path addressing, full error logs, custom import strategies allowing creation vs update import modes